Over-the-Edge-Newspaper-Society/Event-Monitor/README.md

 - **REST API** (FastAPI) for monitor control, classification queue, and event storage.
 - **React dashboard** (Vite + Tailwind) mirroring the architecture mock-ups for CSV import, monitoring controls, manual review, and event JSON management.
 - **Gemini-powered extraction** that turns approved posters into structured event JSON with a single click once an API key is configured.
+- **One-click backup export** that bundles the SQLite database and cached Instagram images into a zip for migrations or archival.

 ## Repository Layout
 ```